ativor/left-truncatable-prime/README.md

 For example: The input 10 should give the output 47; the input 100 should give the output 5167; the input 1000 should give the output 8391283.

 This is the fastest way of returning the given number.
 On a virtual machine with one core it returns the 2166th lfet-truncatable prime 999.962.683 in 0.037 seconds.

+To compile on linux just run the below command:

+# gcc -o main main.c